American Tapestry Alliance: Activities

 The American Tapestry Alliance offers a variety of programs.
 The initial exhibitions, Panorama of Tapestry and World Tapestry Today evolved into two biennial, international juried tapestry exhibits, American Tapestry Biennial and Small Tapestry International.
 The first American Tapestry Biennial was held in 1996 and a new iteration of the show occurs every second year.
 Small Tapestry International was initiated in 2009 and is also biennial.
 ATA also supports a very popular non-juried small format exhibition that attracts both professional and beginning tapestry weavers.
 ATA's exhibitions have featured well known artists such as Muriel Nezhnie Helfman, Archie Brennan, and Marcel Marois.
 The exhibits are documented through full color catalogs and are reviewed in a variety of publications.
 In addition, ATA hosts online exhibitions in the TEx@ATA Gallery.
 These shows feature contemporary tapestry from around the world and have included online documentation of shows organized by other organizations, such as the Australian Tapestry Workshop.

-ATA offers educational opportunities including symposia, online educational articles, and a variety of awards.
+ATA offers educational opportunities, including symposia, online educational articles, and a variety of awards.
 ATA's artist pages highlight the work of contemporary tapestry weavers.
-ATA produces programming in conjunction with the Handweavers Guild of America and the Textile Society of America and participates in the Partner Pavilion at the International Sculpture Objects & Functional Art Fair (SOFA), Chicago.
+ATA produces programming in conjunction with the Handweavers Guild of America and the Textile Society of America and participated in the Partner Pavilion at the International Sculpture Objects & Functional Art Fair (SOFA Chicago).